 Every week I write a newsletter that eventually gets posted on this website.
 Sign-up on our home page so that you don’t have to wait for the alpha.

-There is a high probability that some of you who are reading this are either married or have occasionally gotten laid and slammed beers.
-This newsletter is absolutely for you due to the fact that I am a total savage who has done none of these things since the last election (I only drink plastic bottle whiskey) because I basically just exist to tell you what matters in politics, including stuff that doesn’t seem like it matters at all.
+There is a good chance that some of you who are reading this are either married or have occasionally gotten laid and slammed beers.
+This newsletter is absolutely for you due to the fact that I am a total savage who has done none of these things since the last election because I basically just exist to tell you what matters in politics, including stuff that doesn’t seem like it matters at all.
 However, I think that all the loony stuff is actually the best predictor of the future.
 And politics today are absolutely full of lunatics who are doing things that no one even thought was possible until approximately 2016.
 I am thinking specifically about Andrew Yang, who is autographing a bong in this photo:

 Imagine John Kerry pulling that move in 2004.

-Then there was Donald Trump canceling a state visit to Denmark because its government dissed him for trying to buy Greenland so that he and Jared could flip it like a hotel.
+Then there was Donald Trump canceling a state visit to Denmark because its government dissed him for trying to buy Greenland so that he could flip it like a hotel.

 Denmark is a very special country with incredible people, but based on Prime Minister Mette Frederiksen’s comments, that she would have no interest in discussing the purchase of Greenland, I will be postponing our meeting scheduled in two weeks for another time….